dcummings856/Rawg-api-proj/README.md

 # LFG-app
-LOOKING FOR GAMES is an application that lets you search through thousands of games and meet other gamers looking to play similar games.
+LOOKING FOR GAMES is an application that lets you search through thousands of games and get info about the games searched.
 Currently in very early stages.